mbhall88/pafpy/README.md

 ## Usage

 For full usage, please refer to the [documentation][docs].
-If there is any functionality you feel is missing, or would make `pafpy` more user-friendly, please raise an issue with a feature request.
+If there is any functionality you feel is missing or would make `pafpy` more user-friendly, please raise an issue with a feature request.

 In the below basic usage pattern, we collect the [BLAST identity][blast] of all primary